peetceenatoo/my-first-research-project/README.md

 This repository provides experimental comparison of **Naive (AOA)**, **IPS**, and **GS** estimators on real-world datasets through ranking-based metrics.

+It is quite a mess...
+But the previous experiments were much worse though.

 ## Environment Setup

 > ⚠️ Python 3.7 is mandatory due to TensorFlow 1.x compatibility.